 So, before you think we’re going a little crazy talking about planning out posts for an entire year, know this — it’s easier than you might think.

-Additionally, planning out your content in advance can actually help even those last-minute additions by giving you an existing content strategy to work with.
-You will actually have more room for those value driven, curiosity peaking, business focused pieces of content.
+Additionally, planning out your content in advance can help even those last-minute additions by giving you an existing content strategy.
+As a result, you will have more room for those value-driven, curiosity-peaking, business-focused content.

-There are 3 easy to follow steps to get you away from being a last-minute-throw-it-all-together-last-minute-professional ..
+There are three easy-to-follow steps to get you away from being a last-minute-throw-it-all-together-last-minute-professional.

 Step One: Think Strategy First, Creativity Second.

-The very thing you need to do is audit your current social media statuses.
-Make notes in a few of the areas you struggled with in the previous year.
-Maybe your content didn’t offer your audience enough in certain areas, or you were too sales focused or otherwise.
+The very thing you need to do is audit your current social media status.
+Make notes on a few areas you struggled with in the previous year.
+For example, your content didn’t offer your audience enough in certain areas, or you were too sales-focused or otherwise.

-Once you’ve identified your weaker points, now it’s time to move towards your goals.
+Once you’ve identified your weaker points, it’s time to move toward your goals.

 What do you want to accomplish this month?